fowel5/vw-code-challenge/technical_decissions.md

 ### Vite

 I used vite because it bundles really fast and has Hot-Module-Replacement, which enhances the Developer-Eyperience a lot.
+When the application becomes huge, you thank the fast bundle times, eventhough in this project it can be dismissed.

 ### Tailwind